ranitasahaa1230/trekkart_store-ecommerce/README.md

 <img alt="trekkart store lgo" src="./public/favicon.ico" width="150px" height="150px" />
 </div>

-# Trekkart Store
+# Trekkart Stores

-Trekkart Store is is an e-commerce platform for the ones who love travelling, Get Your Best Deal.
+Trekkart Stores is is an e-commerce platform for the ones who love travelling, Get Your Best Deal.

 ## **How to install and run locally ?**